opreabogdan1/Proiect-practic-TM/README.md

 ### 2.5 Test execution

- - Test cases are executed on the create Cycle summary;
+ - Test cases are executed on the create Cycle summary (for more details see chapter 3.3 and 3.6);
- - Bugs are created based on the failed test cases;
+ - Bugs are created based on the failed test cases (for more details see chapter 3.7);
  - API test cases were executed;
  - Full regression pack are executed.